MicrosoftDocs/fabric-docs/docs/enterprise/fabric-close-end-cancel.md

 ### Cancel a capacity subscription

 Cancel a P SKU or EM SKU capacity subscription in the Microsoft 365 admin portal.
-If you're within your grace period, use **Cancel subscription.** If you're outside the grace period, turn off recurring billing.
+If you're within your grace period, select **Billing** > **Your products** > **Subscription status** > **Cancel subscription** .
+If you're outside the grace period, turn off recurring billing.
 See [Cancel your subscription in the Microsoft 365 admin center.](/microsoft-365/commerce/subscriptions/cancel-your-subscription)

+The subscription remains active until it expires.
+Only the Global administrator or someone with billing permissions can cancel the subscription.
+Remember to ask users to save their data.

 Cancel an A SKU subscription in Azure.
 For more information, see [xxxx](yyyy).